MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/05-deploy-ratings-api.md

 The ratings API is a Node.js application written using the Express framework.
 It stores and retrieves items and their ratings in a MongoDB.

-Recall that we've already created an Azure Container Registry and used it to build a Docker image of the API and store it in a repository.
+Recall that you've already created an Azure Container Registry and used it to build a Docker image of the API and store it in a repository.

-In this exercise, we're going to deploy that Docker image of the API to the Azure Kubernetes Service (AKS) by creating a Kubernetes [deployment](https://docs.microsoft.com/azure/aks/concepts-clusters-workloads#deployments-and-yaml-manifests?azure-portal=true), and expose it through a load balancer by creating a Kubernetes [service](https://docs.microsoft.com/azure/aks/concepts-network#services?azure-portal=true).
-Additionally, we're going to configure the API to connect to the MongoDB database by attaching the Kubernetes [secret](https://docs.microsoft.com/azure/aks/concepts-security#kubernetes-secrets?azure-portal=true).
+In this exercise, you're going to deploy that Docker image of the API to the Azure Kubernetes Service (AKS) by creating a Kubernetes [deployment](https://docs.microsoft.com/azure/aks/concepts-clusters-workloads#deployments-and-yaml-manifests?azure-portal=true), and expose it through a load balancer by creating a Kubernetes [service](https://docs.microsoft.com/azure/aks/concepts-network#services?azure-portal=true).
+Additionally, you're going to configure the API to connect to the MongoDB database by attaching the Kubernetes [secret](https://docs.microsoft.com/azure/aks/concepts-security#kubernetes-secrets?azure-portal=true).

-By the end of this unit, we'll have the ratings API deployed and configured to communicate with MongoDB.
+By the end of this unit, you'll have the ratings API deployed and configured to communicate with MongoDB.

 ![Deployed resources on the Azure Kubernetes Service cluster](../media/05-arch-2.svg)